March is Brain Injury Awareness Month.

 How many people have TBI?

-Of the 1.4 million who sustain a TBI each year in the United States:
+1.4 million who sustain a TBI each year in the United States:

 50,000 die;